 Compound announced earlier this year it wanted to truly decentralize the product and it wanted to offer limited ownership of the product to the people who made it work in the process of using it.
 That ownership was developed as the COMP token.

-Every day, the Compound protocol looks at everyone who had lent money to the application and who had borrowed from it and gives them COMP proportional to their share of the day’s total business.
-For the first time in the history of finance, a borrower can earn a return on a debt from their lender!
+Every day, the Compound protocol looks at everyone who had lent money to the application and who has borrowed from it and gives them COMP proportional to their share of the day’s total business.
+For the first time in the history of finance, a borrower can earn a return on a debt from their lender.

 In a way, the entire thing looks and feels almost like a Ponzi scheme, albeit one with possibly good intentions.
 The issuance of COMP itself doesn’t construct a pyramid, but the incentivized farmers taking loans and borrowing from themselves just to earn the token are making it look like one.

 One parallel that can be drawn to the liquidity mining mechanism is Fcoin, a Chinese-based exchange that issued a token that rewarded people for making trades.
 To earn the token, users would trade back and forth with themselves on the exchange, creating impossibly high volumes.
 Today, Fcoin seems to have gone bust, owing to its users millions in unpaid BTC in an exit-scam like structure.